Kokopelli-Interfaces/emergem/README.md

 ## Comparison of Usefulness/Capabilities
 ![image](https://github.com/user-attachments/assets/3d6b261c-2998-4dfc-ad32-cfb59d54427d)
 - Emergem is more capable then DAW due to having a generic node graph (free to connect from any unit node output to compatible unit node input).
 It also has generic polyphonic output/input types for nodes (e.g. audio, control signals, midi signals, gate signals, pitch signals, phase signals, signals for creating visuals...)
-- Emergem also provides interface for composing music.. comes up with a new way to record parts of or an entire generic graph, as well as create sections, and sequence them to create a song.. through an interface that is like a feature extended live-looping interface (so it is designed for live creation).
+- Emergem also provides interface for composing music/videos..
+Emergem has a novel interface for capturing parts of or an entire generic graph in time, as well as create sections, and sequence them to create a song..
+- Emergem does this all through an interface that is like a feature extended live-looping interface (so it is designed for live creation).
 (See Kokopelli-Interfaces Vcvrack module "Circle" for an idea)

 ## Emernet
-the design of the Emergem is based on my spiritual understanding of my experience of conciousness the Emergem hosts an Emernet inside it
+the design of the Emergem is based on my spiritual understanding of my experience of conciousness

+the Emergem hosts an Emernet inside it
 ![image](https://github.com/user-attachments/assets/ca5d7aef-e528-485d-ac6e-8eeab2d9f006)
 ![image](https://github.com/user-attachments/assets/e7a12968-a9d6-4ba7-bef5-432e885d3ba9)